GMMan/GroupeesDownload/README.md

 if you would like the file saved somewhere else.

 There may be duplicate links if you have obtained a product multiple times.
+You can remove them with the `--dedupe` option.

 Cover images are also included.
 If you don't care for them, specify the `--no-covers` option.

+If you want to only generate links for certain types of products, you can mix and match the following options:

+- `--filter-games`: include games
+- `--filter-music`: include music
+- `--filter-others`: include anything that's not games or music

+If you do not specify one of the above options, all links will be added to list.

 By default for music, if FLAC files are available, they will be chosen instead of MP3 files.
-If you want both, add the "--include-all" option.
+If you want both, add the `--include-all` option.

 You can use your favorite downloads manager to import these links.
 Note that the download manager must support cookies or custom headers so you can authenticate with the storage server.
 I use [aria2c](https://aria2.github.io/).

-If you are using aria2, you can also specify the `--use-dirs` option to have all files automatically placed into directories named after their bundle name.
+If you are using aria2, you can also specify how to place files into directories.
+The `--organize` option takes the following values:

+- `BundleOnly`: only sorts files by bundle
+- `BundleAndProduct`: sorts file by bundle, then by product name
+- `BundleAndType`: sorts files by bundle, then by product type (games, music, android, books, movies, others)

 aria2c example: